 Rhythm – The order in the parts of your swing and how your body moves in a fluid motion.

-Sand Wedge – A type of wedge that is used for bunker shots and various chips.
+Sand Wedge – A type of wedge used for bunker shots and various chips.
 The normal degree for a sand wedge is 56 degrees.

 Scratch – A scratch golfer has a zero handicap.
-It is the ultimate goal of many better players. – read more about scratch golfers.
+Becoming a scratch golfer is the ultimate goal of many better players.

 Schlaffed – An ugly shot that still gets a result.